Geography of rugby league: Asia-Pacific

-Oceania

 Rugby league is a popular sport in Oceania and the Pacific islands.
 Australia, New Zealand and Papua New Guinea are the main nations playing rugby league in Oceania.

 The Cook Islands, Tonga, Samoa and Fiji are also RLIF test nations.

 Affiliate nations include Vanuatu, American Samoa, New Caledonia, Niue and Tokelau.

 The Solomon Islands also have some history of the sport.

-Countries that meet current World Cup qualification criteria: